Required Documentation for Form I-20 or Form DS-2019 Issuance

 - Must indicate when funds will be disbursed

-Students receive an invitation to Canvas in their Georgetown email account the same day they receive the invitation to the International Student Portal.
-Students must open the email from email@example.com (alias: Georgetown Canvas), with subject line ‘Course Invitation’ to accept the invitation and log into Canvas using their NetID and password.
+Students receive an invitation to Canvas in their Georgetown email account the same day they receive the invitation to the International Student and Scholar Portal.
+Students must open the email from firstname.lastname@example.org (alias: Georgetown Canvas) to accept the course invitation and log into Canvas using their Georgetown NetID and password.

-Students must access the Pre-Arrival International Orientation course and complete all four Pre-Arrival Modules and take the Final Pre-Arrival Quiz.
-The estimated time necessary to complete this task is 2 hours.
-Students must achieve a perfect 15/15 (100%) score on the Final Pre-Arrival Quiz and must capture the quiz results as proof of completion.
-Click ‘Grades’ and then the ‘Print’ icon in the top right corner to download the Grade Report as a PDF.
+Students must complete all Pre-Arrival Modules and score 100% on the Final Pre-Arrival Quiz.
+The estimated time necessary to complete this task is two hours.
+Students must submit proof of completion with their Form I-20 or Form DS-2019 request.
+To download the Grade Report as a PDF, click ‘Grades’ and then the ‘Print’ icon in the top right corner.

 Each module presents information that directly affects F-1 and J-1 students’ immigration status, academic success, and holistic well-being while studying at Georgetown.
-The content prepares students for the exercises conducted at the in-person orientation.
-Students are responsible for understanding this information and should bring any questions to the in-person orientation or request clarification from their International Student (IS) Advisor.
-Students will retain access to the Canvas modules for the duration of their academic program to use as a fundamental resource along with the OGS website.
+Students are responsible for understanding this information and should consult their International Student (IS) Advisor with any questions about the content.
+Students retain access to these modules to use as a fundamental resource for the duration of their academic program.

 Note: Accessing Georgetown email and Canvas from outside the United States may require students to use a virtual private network (VPN).

-J-1 students must provide one of the following documents to establish English proficiency:
+J-1 students must submit one of the following documents to establish English proficiency:

 - Minimum IELTS score: 7.0